amzn/smoke-framework/Example/README.md

 ### Build

 Back to terminal and type `swift build`.
-This command will fetch `Smoke-framework` for you into this folder as well as those dependencies `Smoke-framework` needs.
+This command will fetch `Smoke-framework` for you into this folder as well as those dependencies required by `Smoke-framework`.

 You will see `main.swift` file locates in `Sources/SmokeAPI` and if you open it there will be only one line of code:  `print("Hello, world!")`